Joe’s Weather Blog: Good thing this wasn’t winter (THU-10/28)

 Just a fascinating storm really…

-The surface storm is spinning slowly through southern MO and northern AR…
+The surface storm is spinning slowly through southern Missouri and northern Arkansas.

 The upper level storm…is almost in the same spot…

-as the radar returns are rotating around the storm in southern MO.
-Remember the air circulates in the counter clockwise fashion around lower pressure and that circulation is creating the radar motions.
+As the radar returns are rotating around the storm in southern Missouri, remember the air circulates in the counter clockwise fashion around lower pressure and that circulation is creating the radar motions.

-That will set things up for a pretty good drop into Saturday morning…with upper 30s likely, perhaps chillier in NW MO and NE KS…frost is likely NW of KC with some around here as well.
+That will set things up for a pretty good drop into Saturday morning, with upper 30s likely, perhaps chillier in northwest Missouri and northeast Kansas.
+Frost is likely northwest of Kansas City with some around here as well.
 Fog is also likely too.

-From the mid-level clouds there may be some areas of light rain or drizzle that develop as well.
-There isn’t a really decent disturbance though…and I’m not sure is the atmosphere below those mid level clouds will saturate enough to support rain but it is possible…
+From the mid-level clouds, there may be some areas of light rain or drizzle that develop as well.
+There isn’t a really decent disturbance though, and I’m not sure the atmosphere below those mid-level clouds will saturate enough to support rain, but it is possible.

-Here’s the rub though…aloft the air will be getting near to below freezing, enough to support some sort of winter component to things…especially up in northern MO.
-Some model data has been vacillating back and forth about trying to generate snowflakes in parts of the area, especially up north over the last couple of days…it’s worth paying attention too.
-Odds are at the surface, up there, it would be close to 40° or so…so again it’s really marginal…but it might be something that I dive in harder on tomorrow.
+Here’s the rub though: aloft the air will be getting near-to-below-freezing, enough to support some sort of winter component to things, especially up in northern Missouri.
+Some model data has been vacillating back and forth about trying to generate snowflakes in parts of the area, especially up north over the last couple of days.
+It’s worth paying attention too.
+Odds are at the surface, up there, it would be close to 40° or so.
+Again, it’s really marginal, but it might be something that I dive in harder on tomorrow.

 Joe